 Read Frieze Patterns.

-Read Fundamental Concepts, Introduction to Tessellations, Tessellations by Polygons
+Read Fundamental Concepts (if needed), Introduction to Tessellations, begin Tessellations by Polygons

 Begin reading Spherical Geometry.